-Pecan pie is often a very sweet pie, so it’s usually a love it or leave it dessert.
+It’s often a very sweet pie thanks to the sugar and corn syrup, so it’s usually a love it or leave it dessert.
 I have a big sweet tooth, so of course I’m all in.

-I left the cheesecake filling plain as there is enough flavor going on with the crust and topping.
+I left the cheesecake filling pretty traditional with cream cheese, eggs, and vanilla.
+I figured there is enough flavor going on between the pecan crust and pecan pie topping.

 How do you make the pecan pie topping?